 - In the event that a deal is subject to regulatory review, how can this be planned for in advance, from announcement to completion?

-As investment strategies such as shareholder activism, hostile takeover bids, and other special situations become increasingly influential, corporates in Australia must ensure that they have developed a distinct playbook in order to communicate and engage with shareholders.
+As investment strategies such as shareholder activism, hostile takeover bids, and other special situations become increasingly influential, corporates in Australia must ensure that they have developed a distinct playbook in order to communicate and engage with stakeholders beyond shareholders.
 In this session, our expert panel of speakers share their insights.